Employee Turnover is Costly

 - Does my manager care about me as a person?
 Does he have my back?

-- Can I learn skills that will help me over the course of my career?
+- Can I learn skills that will help me throughout my career?

 - Is this industry one that’s growing?